-Sticky notes are popular for voting activates and some digital boards can even automatically group information so that teachers don’t have to.
+Sticky notes are popular for voting activates and some interactive displays can even automatically group information so that teachers don’t have to.
 Teachers should also have the option to use a variety of cloud storage services so that they don't need to migrate.
 This will allow them to leverage content from Google Drive, Dropbox and even network drives during lessons.
 Additionally, top-of-the-line effective annotation software lets teachers write and draw on content from any input source.
 Some boards even let them record these annotations for future use.

 Does it help standardize curriculum?

 Implementing educational technology that is difficult to use will result in thousands of dollars being wasted on something that will basically become an oversized coat rack in the corner.
-Ease of use is important as it cuts down on training time and more importantly ensures that teachers will be comfortable using it in front of students (unless on-purpose).
+Ease of use is important as it cuts down on training time and more importantly ensures that teachers will be comfortable using it in front of students.
 Top quality digital whiteboards surpass the competition by using intuitive software that is designed with teachers in mind, which means that they will increase transparency and flexibility in the classroom.

 Does it have a broadcasting system?

 The most versatile alert systems display both text and videos.
 They are also easy to use, meaning that they can be programmed and updated in an online calendar.
-Additionally, broadcast systems should be flexible enough to use between different types of technology, allowing interactive flat panels, smart projectors, and digital signage to work together, keeping students informed of necessary information.
+Additionally, broadcast systems should be flexible enough to use between different types of technology, allowing interactive panels, smart projectors, and digital signage to work together, keeping students informed of necessary information.

 Will there be adverse health effects?

 Usually, an afterthought in the purchasing decision, the health effects of new technology should be at the forefront of the conversation.
 After all, it’s important that any new device being introduced to the classroom won’t have any adverse health effects.
 Children spend the majority of their time and it’s best to keep the germs to a minimum, especially when multiple classes are using the same equipment.
-Health conscious interactive flat panels are built with germ-resistant screens that kill 99.9% of bacteria.
+Health conscious interactive displays are built with germ-resistant screens that kill 99.9% of bacteria.

 In addition to germs, students also need to be protected from the harmful effects of blue light exposure, which has been proven to cause macular degeneration.
-The best way to do this is to purchase interactive flat panels that are Low Blue Light Technology Certified by TUV.
+The best way to do this is to purchase interactive panels that are Low Blue Light Technology Certified by TUV.
 This certification ensures that the digital whiteboard you choose will be less likely to have degenerative effects.1

-Last but not least, the best interactive flat panels come backed with a team of professionals that understand the need to keep classes running smoothly.
+Last but not least, the best interactive displays come backed with a team of professionals that understand the need to keep classes running smoothly.
 When making a purchasing decision, choose an innovative brand that creates useful software solutions and is reputable for providing great technical support.
 Armed with this knowledge as well as the questions above, you are certain to get the most for your money.